-The Gas (Safety and Measurement) Regulations 2010 detail responsibilities and obligations for the safe supply of gas.
+The SM Regulations detail responsibilities and obligations for the safe supply of gas.
 Part 3 ‘Requirements for all gas distribution systems about measurement of gas’ requires:

-Regulation 21 Gas measurement
+SM Regulations reg 21 Gas measurement

-gas must be sold in accordance with NZS 5259 unless the seller and purchaser have agreed otherwise in writing (reg 21(1));
+gas must be sold in accordance with NZS 5259 unless the seller and purchaser have agreed otherwise in writing (SM Regulations reg 21(1));

-gas must be sold by energy content measured by a GMS, and must not exceed margins of error listed (reg 21(2));
+gas must be sold by energy content measured by a GMS, and must not exceed margins of error listed.
+In essence, these are:

+For meters: ± 2% on installation and ± 3% in service;

+For corrections to standard volume: ± 1% on installation and ± 1.5% in service;

+For CV measurements: ±0.5%;

+(SM Regulations reg 21(2));

-every GMS owner must manage the system to ensure accuracy and ensure records are kept (reg 21(3));
+every GMS owner must manage the system to ensure accuracy and ensure records are kept (SM Regulations reg 21(3));

-compliance with NZS 5259 is sufficient to be deemed compliant with this Regulation’s accuracy and record keeping requirements (reg 21(4)); and
+compliance with NZS 5259 is sufficient to be deemed compliant with this Regulation’s accuracy and record keeping requirements (SM Regulations reg 21(4)); and

 any person not complying with these requirements is liable to Level 2 penalties.

-Regulation 22 Testing and installation of GMS
+SM Regulations reg 22 Testing and installation of GMSs

-On a GMS being placed in service, or being returned to service after maintenance or recalibration:
+When a GMS is being placed in service, or being returned to service after maintenance or recalibration:

-it must be tested for accuracy and sealed by a competent authority (reg 22(2)).
-Compliance with part 2 of NZS 5259 is sufficient to comply with this requirement (reg 22(3));
+it must be tested for accuracy and sealed by a competent authority (SM Regulations reg 22(2)).
+Compliance with part 2 of NZS 5259 is sufficient to comply with this requirement (SM Regulations reg 22(3));

-a GMS that does not pass the test must not be sealed, and any seal that may have been placed on the system must be removed or destroyed (reg 22(4));
+a GMS that does not pass the test must not be sealed, and any seal that may have been placed on the system must be removed or destroyed (SM Regulations reg 22(4));

-the GMS owner must ensure that the calibration is unaffected by the GMS being transported before being put into service (reg 22(5));
+the GMS owner must ensure that the calibration is unaffected by the GMS being transported before being put into service (SM Regulations reg 22(5));

-any person who installs or uses a GMS contrary to this regulation is liable to a Level 2 penalty (reg 22(6));
+any person who installs or uses a GMS contrary to this regulation is liable to a Level 2 penalty (SM Regulations reg 22(6));

-any competent organisation that seals a GMS contrary to this regulation is liable to a Level 2 penalty (reg 22(7)); and
+any competent organisation that seals a GMS contrary to this regulation is liable to a Level 2 penalty (SM Regulations reg 22(7)); and

 any person, who is not a competent organisation, but breaks the seal of any GMS is liable to a Level 1 penalty.

-Regulation 23 Records of tests of GMSs must be kept
+SM Regulations reg 23 Records of GMS tests must be kept

-reg 22 test results must be kept by the competent authority undertaking the test and the operator of the GMS (reg 23(1));
+reg 22 test results must be kept by the competent authority undertaking the test and the operator of the GMS (SM Regulations reg 23(1));

-the operator must keep the records for as long as it operates the GMS (reg 23(2)); and
+the operator must keep the records for as long as it operates the GMS (SM Regulations reg 23(2)); and

 a GMS operator who fails to keep any test result records is liable to a Level 1 penalty.

-Gas (Downstream Reconciliation) Rules 2008 (Rules)
+Gas (Downstream Reconciliation) Rules 2008 (DRRs)

-The purpose of the Rules is to establish a set of uniform processes that will enable the fair, efficient, and reliable downstream allocation and reconciliation of downstream gas quantities (rule 2).
-Most of the provisions relate to office-based allocation and reconciliation processes, but some apply to site-based metering equipment.
+The purpose of the DRRs is to establish a set of uniform processes that will enable the fair, efficient, and reliable allocation and reconciliation of downstream gas quantities (DRR rule 2).
+Most of the DRR provisions relate to office-based allocation and reconciliation processes, but some apply to site-based metering equipment.

-(More information about the reconciliation and allocation aspects of the Rules can be found in Gas Industry Co’s Gas Reconciliation – Requirements and Procedures paper)
+(More information about the reconciliation and allocation aspects of the Reconciliation Rules can be found in Gas Industry Co’s Gas Reconciliation Requirements and Procedures paper)

-The focus of the Rules is the allocation of amounts of gas delivered into a distribution network at a ‘gas gate’ among the gas retailers operating on that network.
+The focus of the DRRs is the allocation of amounts of gas delivered into a distribution network at a ‘gas gate’ among the gas retailers operating on that network.

-The Rules do not use the term GMS but instead refer to meters and metering equipment.
+The DRRs do not use the term GMS but instead refer to ‘meters’ and ‘metering equipment’.
 Metering equipment includes equipment used to measure gas supplied to an individual consumer (termed an installation control point or ICP) or gas injected at an allocated gas gate.